-BLACK HISTORY MONTH — Pat Avery breaking barriers & paving way for others - Port Arthur News
+BLACK HISTORY PROFILE — Pat Avery breaking barriers & paving way for others - Port Arthur News

-BLACK HISTORY MONTH — Pat Avery breaking barriers & paving way for others
+BLACK HISTORY PROFILE — Pat Avery breaking barriers & paving way for others

 Pat Avery has made it a goal to break as many barriers in her lifetime as she can — and in her 30-plus year career she had done what many aspire to do.